Conditioned stochastic stability of equilibrium states on uniformly hyperbolic sets: Introduction

 The rest of the manuscript is organised as follows.
 In Section~\ref{sec:TDF-natural_measures}, we briefly introduce equilibrium states, as they feature in our results when $\e \to 0$, and relate quasi-ergodic to so-called \emph{natural} measures, which lie at the heart of the transient chaos literature.
 In Section~\ref{sec:setup} we formally introduce the systems considered (Section~\ref{sec:deterministic}) and their random perturbations (Section~\ref{sec:random_perturb}) to state the main results of the paper in Section~\ref{sec:statements} (Theorems~\ref{thm:qem-local}, \ref{thm:local} for the local setting and Theorems~\ref{thm:global-existence}, \ref{thm:global} for the global setting).
+We also provide some examples in Section~\ref{sec:examples} to illustrate the novelty of these results.
 Section~\ref{sec:BanachSpaces} introduces the (anisotropic) Banach spaces $B^{t,s}$ of \cite[Chapter~4]{Baladi2018-book}, which we employ to establish spectral properties of the transfer operators considered.
 We dedicate Sections~\ref{sec:QEMs-vanishing} and~\ref{sec:QEMs-non-vanishing} to the local problem, where the random process is conditioned upon staying in a neighbourhood $V$ of a hyperbolic basic set $\Lambda$.
 For weights vanishing on $\partial V$, Section~\ref{sec:QEMs-vanishing} provides the existence of the quasi-ergodic measure as well as conditioned stochastic stability in the local context.
 These results are extended to non-vanishing weights in Section~\ref{sec:QEMs-non-vanishing}.
 Finally, in Section~\ref{sec:proofs}, we prove the uniqueness of the quasi-ergodic measure supporting the hyperbolic set $\Lambda$ (Section~\ref{sec:proof_local}) and promote all these results to the global setting (Section~\ref{sec:global-proof}) by means of dynamical filtrations \cite{Conley1978}.
+We dedicate the Appendix~\ref{sec:appendix} to the statement of two theorems exploited in Section~\ref{sec:QEMs-vanishing}.